 As in every election cycle, early voting and absentee voting will be offered for these elections.

-Q: Who will be eligible to vote in the March 20 primary election and November 6 general election?
+Q: Who will be eligible to vote in the November 6 general election?

 A: U.S. citizens who are registered voters.